 Municipal finances in crisis: Johannesburg and Cape Town in historical comparison

 It is widely acknowledged that the City of Johannesburg is in crisis (Harrison, et al. 2025).
-On an almost daily basis now, news articles and opinion pieces provide evidence of service delivery breakdowns, political and institutional dysfunction, and corruption, and in turn mounting community frustration.
-Frustration has led to communities choosing to fix service failings themselves rather than wait in vain for City maintenance, or taking to the streets in protest.
-In the second week of September 2025, the residents of Westbury, Coronationville and Ivory Park violently protested their neighbourhoods’ perennially dry taps as leaking infrastructure again failed to match water supply to rising summer demand (Evans, 2025).
+On an almost daily basis over the last year, news articles and opinion pieces have highlighted service delivery breakdowns, political and institutional dysfunction and corruption (Kathrada Foundation, 2025; Koko, 2025; Paoli, 2025), and in turn mounting community frustration.
+Frustration has led to communities choosing to fix service failings themselves rather than wait in vain for City maintenance (Cox, 2025; Pather, 2025), or taking to the streets in protest.
+For example, in the second week of September 2025 the residents of Westbury, Coronationville and Ivory Park violently protested their neighbourhoods’ perennially dry taps as leaking infrastructure again failed to match water supply to rising summer demand (Evans, 2025a).

-While the fact of a crisis, and its symptoms, are plain for all to see, its precise contours, and its underlying causes and dynamics, are not fully visible.
-This interactive visualisation looks to shine more light on the mechanics of the crisis in the City of Johannesburg by comparing the state of its finances to that of the City of Cape Town for the period 2008/09 to 2025/26.
+While the fact of a crisis, and its symptoms, are plain for all to see, its precise contours and its underlying causes and dynamics are not fully visible.
+The problems have to be defined more precisely if there is to be an adequate response.
+This interactive visualisation looks to shine more light on the mechanics of the crisis in the City of Johannesburg by comparing the state of its finances to those of the City of Cape Town for the period 2008/09 to 2025/26.

 Operating revenue: budgets versus actual